razielapps/razielapps/README.md

 - **Portfolio / Website:** [https://avtconscience.fwh.is/]
 - **Email:** [avtxconscience@gmail.com]

-💬 Open to collaborations and job opportunities
+💬 If you want my collaboration, maybe you have an idea you want to bring to life, need to solve a problem or secure your applications?
+Feel free to reach out!

 ---

-⭐ *If you like my work, consider following me here on GitHub to stay updated on my latest projects!*
+⭐ *If you like my work, consider following me here on GitHub and staring the projects you find most interesting.
+Stay updated on my latest projects!*